BiTech5/Weather-Application-Using-Django/README.md

 We welcome contributions to this project.
 If you have any improvements or suggestions, please fork the repository and submit a pull request.
 ---
-For seeing the result just flow the link given below: https://bikram22.pythonanywhere.com/
+For seeing the result just follow the link given below: https://bikram22.pythonanywhere.com/